Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python/readme.md

 To start IDEAR in Azure Notebooks:

-- Uplaod data and yaml file into Azure Blob storage
+- Upload data and yaml file into your Azure Blob storage
 - Log in to Azure Notebooks account
 - Upload [IDEAR-Python-AzureNotebooks.ipynb](IDEAR-Python-AzureNotebooks.ipynb) to your library
 - Type in the Azure Blob storage credentials when prompt